scheingraber/vimdows-ng/README.md

 	<Ctrl> b, <Ctrl> f 						go page up/down

 ###More modifications in vimdows-ng
-- Change-mode, change-inner, delete-inner modes.
+- Change-mode, change-inner, delete-inner, yank-inner modes.
 - show tooltip "Vimdows" when active (useful when hiding task bar)
 - correction of indent and undo
 - provide another script to remap caps to esc.